Living in Costa Rica and you miss the traditions from your home country?

 The Canadian Club

 For Canadians living in Costa Rica, there is a club 200 members’ strong, called The Canadian Club of Costa Rica.
 The club encourages networking and the use of their business between fellow Canadians in Costa Rica.
-There are a few events during the year, like their regular monthly luncheons, usually held on the 3rd Wednesday of the month, except July & December as well as an Event plus lunch at Finca Caballo Loco, a Potluck Lunch at Hotel La Rosa de America in La Garita and a Thanksgiving Dinner.
-The club also engages in charitable work through the very active Outreach program.
+There are a few events during the year.
+Like their regular monthly luncheons, usually held on the 3rd Wednesday of the month, except July & December.
+Take also note about

 The British Club